AbdAlRahman-Odeh-99/AMA-Bandit/README.md

 - subset-dependent confidence bounds;
 - synthetic multiclass experiments with heterogeneous modality costs;
 - the Full-Space, HEDGE, and synthetic oracle comparisons used in the paper;
-- causal online AFA baselines that predict before updating on each sample; and
+- Online AFA baselines that predict before updating on each sample; and
 - reproducible seeded data splits and experiment outputs.

 ## Repository layout